jarviscanada/jarvis_data_eng_NarimanAlimuradov/linux_sql/README.md

 | db_name | host_agent |
 | psql_user | postgres |

-Next, it's important to connect to PSQL and create the **database** if it has not been created yet.
+It's important to connect to PSQL and create the **database** if it has not been created yet.
 ```
 $ psql -h psql_host -U psql_user -W
 postgres=# CREATE DATABASE host_agent;